AQaoud/trans-processor/README.md

 ## Important Notes

 - gRPC beans are mocked by plain POJOs.
-- Input beans looks similar but they are different and there was no way to merge them in the same classes as it will add some coupling between different input types.
+- Input beans looks similar, but they are different and there was no way to merge them in the same classes without adding some coupling between different input types.
+I even tried to merge XML and JSON input beans but couldn't due to parsing library (Jaxb) restrictions.
 - There are no added validations on input beans as validations are covered by "trans-core" module which contains Transaction DTO.